mmzaghlool/mmzaghlool/README.md

 ### CURAWELLA

-Online healthcare company providing software solutions for doctors, clinics, hospitals, and pharmaceutical companies.
-Filling the gap between the healthcare providers and the patients by creating an integrated comprehensive digital system that contributes to digitizing the patient’s journey, starting from presenting him to the physician in the specialized unit and creating a complete electronic medical record.
+Digitizing healthcare, That's our mission; Curawella is an online healthcare company providing software solutions for doctors, clinics, hospitals, and pharmaceutical companies.
+Filling the gap between the healthcare providers and the patients by creating an integrated comprehensive digital system that contributes to digitizing the patient’s journey, starting from presenting him to the physician in the specialized unit and creating a complete electronic medical record

 Technologies used